MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.TargetPath.md

 ---

-# VisWebPageSettings.TargetPath Property (Visio Save As Web)
+# VisWebPageSettings.TargetPath property (Visio Save As Web)

 Specifies the path where the webpage and its supporting files are placed.
 Read/write.